Understanding workshop fees in Workshop Butler

 - There is no fee for free events.

-- If an event is cancelled, no event fee is calculated
+- If an event is cancelled, no workshop fee is calculated

 - Only confirmed events are charged.
 Your trainers must confirm the workshops which take place.

-- An event fee is recalculated if a trainer changes the length of the workshop or the number of attendees.
+- A workshop fee is recalculated if a trainer changes the length of the workshop or the number of attendees.